Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 Cambridge

-You’ll undertake Software Security Research as part of a team of experts in Compilers, Cryptography, Mathematics and Finance; bringing an appreciation (or personal interest in) real-world attacker mentality in order to reduce risk and fortify code.
+You’ll undertake Security Software Research as part of a team of experts in Compilers, Cryptography, Mathematics and Finance, bringing an appreciation (or personal interest in) real-world attacker mentality in order to reduce risk and fortify code.
 Of particular interest is knowledge of zero-knowledge proofs.

-The Research Engineer should bring the following:
+You should bring the following:

 • Highly beneficial to bring experience of zero-knowledge proofs.